Mendasp/NS2Plus/README.md

 Latest changes
 ==============
+- 22/08/2014
+	- Updated for Build 268.
+Removed all the stuff that is now part of vanilla.

 - 18/08/2014
 	- Made medpack accuracy stricter, pickups have to occur in 25ms for it to count as a hit instead of the previous 100ms.
 	- Enabled tvglare element in the main menu so the Fastload menu mods work again.